Planning

 Sample Schedules

-Here are some sample schedules for Trinity students and a Pratt BME student.
+Here are some sample schedules for pre-med students.

 Taking Classes at Other Universities